dicusa/AI-bot-with-Python/README.md

 ## Application Description

-This is a python project to develop an Artifical Bot which can interact with humans.
+This is a python project to develop an Artificial Bot which can interact with humans.
 It get triggered when somebody calls its name 'ANNA' and can perform several task on a running machine such as:

 - Telling information about a person, place or thing
 - Opening a website or application(eg. chrome or android studio)